About the Museum

 There are also free 'activity sheets' for accompanied children.

-We have a stairlift, but the museum is not suitable for wheelchair users.
+We have a lift, so the museum is suitable for wheelchair users.

 Hover over the images and click